rodeezy/TwoDots/README.md

 - Get a green bundle with `webpack`
 - Learn enough `Easel.js` to render an object to the `Canvas` element

 **Day 2**: Dedicate this day to learning the `Easel.js` API.
-First, build out the `Cell` object to connect to the `Board` object.
-Then, use `board.js` to create and render at least the square grid, ideally all 3 grid types.
-Build in the ability to toggle the live/dead states on click for each cell.
+First, build out the `Dot` object to connect to the `Board` object.
+Then, use `board.js` to create and render at least the easy grid, ideally all 3 grid types.
+Build in the ability to replace the dots on move for each dot.
 Goals for the day:

-- Complete the `cell.js` module (constructor, update functions)
+- Complete the `dot.js` module (constructor, update functions)
 - Render a square grid to the `Canvas` using `Easel.js`
-- Make each cell in the grid clickable, toggling the state of the square on click
+- Make each dot in the grid clickable, toggling the state of the board on click
-- Do the same for triangular and hexagonal grids
+- Do the same for medium and hard grids

-**Day 3**: Create the automata logic backend.
+**Day 3**: Create the dots logic backend.
 Build out modular functions for handling the different grid types along with their unique neighbor checks and rule sets.
-Incorporate the automata logic into the `Board.js` rendering.
+Incorporate the logic into the `Board.js` rendering.
 Goals for the day:

-- Export an `Automata` object with correct type and handling logic
+- Export aa `Game` object with correct type and handling logic
 - Have a functional grid on the `Canvas` frontend that correctly handles iterations from one generation of the game to the next

 **Day 4**: Install the controls for the user to interact with the game.
 Style the frontend, making it polished and professional.
 Goals for the day:

-- Create controls for game speed, stop, start, reset, and shape type
+- Create controls for level choice, stop, start, reset, and color scheme
 - Have a styled `Canvas`, nice looking controls and title
-- If time: include buttons on the side to toggle the color scheme of the cells
+- If time: include buttons on the side to toggle the color scheme of the dots

 ### Bonus features

-There are many directions this cellular automata engine could eventually go.
+There are many directions this Two Dots engine could eventually go.
 Some anticipated updates are:

 - [ ] Add options for different rule sets
 - [ ] Add multiple choices for starting states that are interesting
-- [ ] Explore multi-state versions of the game, such as the ones outlined [here](https://cs.stanford.edu/people/eroberts/courses/soco/projects/2008-09/modeling-natural-systems/gameOfLife2.html)